yusufziyayapar/Registration_And_Login_System/README.md

 Our username is created automatically, to explain briefly, it assigns the word up to the '@' sign of the email we enter as username.

-- When the recording process is finished, the program terminates with exit code 0.
+-When the recording process is finished, the program terminates with exit code 0.

 -If the recording process is finished, if it sends you to the menu, the file where your information is stored would not have been created and the program must be terminated for it to be created.